How to create the perfect briefing for a copywriter28-10-2019

 - Requesting a list of 10 tips without mentioning what the tips should be.

 Do you have any additional tips on how to create the best possible briefings for copywriters?
 Do you have any questions?
-Share your thoughts with us in the comments below!
+Share your thoughts with us.

 Always kick off with a perfect briefing?
 Try CopyRobin.